What Is a Midwife?

-Whom you choose to deliver your baby and where is in many ways up to you—whether it’s a certain type of midwife, an OB, or a combination.
-“It’s another take along the theme of reproductive choice,” points out Jaime Knopman, MD, a New York City-based ob-gyn and cofounder of Truly, MD.
+Who you choose to deliver your baby and where is in many ways up to you—whether it’s a certain type of midwife, an OB or a combination of the two.
+“It’s another take along the theme of reproductive choice,” points out Jaime Knopman, MD, a New York City-based reproductive endocrinologist.

-There are many benefits to using a midwife, assuming that the woman is healthy and has an uncomplicated birth.
+There are many benefits to choosing a midwife, assuming that the mom-to-be is healthy and has an uncomplicated birth.
 In these low-risk cases, Bennett says, “midwifery care results in fewer c-sections, fewer interventions, more successful breastfeeding and, overall, more families who are less likely to be traumatized by their care.”

-According to the American College of Nurse-Midwives, women would typically find that, with a nurse-midwife-assisted labor and birth, they have a greater sense of control.
+According to the American College of Nurse-Midwives, women would typically find that they have a greater sense of control with a nurse-midwife-assisted labor and birth.
 Midwives, in general, end up using fewer technological or medical interventions than an OB, but they’re also able to recognize possible complications and bring in the help of an OB when necessary.

 Birthing centers offer flexible, comfortable settings with fewer rules and regulations than hospitals.
 For instance, continuous fetal monitoring is generally not practiced in birthing centers.
-Moms are allowed to get up, walk around and explore different birthing positions.
-And birthing centers often allow more family members to attend the birth than a hospital would.
+Moms are allowed to get up, walk around and explore different laboring positions.
+Birthing centers also often allow more family members to attend the birth than a hospital would.

 Many midwives in the United States, however, practice within a hospital system.
 Here, women can get the best of both worlds: the experience of a midwife-assisted birth along with the reassurance of a medical setting, should it become necessary.

-Not all women are good candidates for midwifery care.
+As you’ve likely gathered by now, a midwife is not a doctor.
+So what does a midwife do—and what limitations do they face?
+While they are highly trained in prenatal care and labor and delivery techniques, there are some circumstances that warrant a medical doctor.
+To that end, it’s important to note that not all women are good candidates for midwifery care.
 The conventional route works best for those with high-risk pregnancies.
-This might include, for instance, women who are age 35 or older or obese; or women who have preeclampsia, diabetes, hypertension, seizure disorders, or other pre-existing medical conditions, explains Knopman.
+This might include, for instance, women who are age 35 or older or obese; or women who have preeclampsia, diabetes, hypertension, seizure disorders or other pre-existing medical conditions, explains Knopman.

 “Midwives have to follow rules in the state that licenses them,” Bennett says.
 “Most don’t allow [midwives to handle] twins, breeches and sometimes VBACs (vaginal births after cesarean).”
 In those cases, using an OB (who has undergone four years of medical school in addition to four years of a residency program, plus a board-certification process) would be most prudent or, in fact, necessary.